Gray Memorial UMC Since 1965

 The first building on the property was completed and occupied in 1966.
 We have always been a community church, focused on individual discipleship, traditional Christian values as revealed in Scripture, and outreach to our local community.

 We recently finished an update of the interior of our church to bring it into the 21st century as God is leading us to be a center of Christian revival in our local community.

-In 2020 the pandemic has affected our in-person worship and gathering opportunities.
+In 2020 the pandemic dramatically affected our in-person worship and gathering opportunities.
 Like most churches, we offered our worship services online.

 Unlike most churches, however, we have been offering our full worship service online for over two years.
 We have an online service available for viewing on Facebook and on this website.

 We also resumed in-person worship with physical distancing in March 2021.
-We are not having in person social gatherings until the pandemic is more under control, but we are offering Bible study and other opportunities via Zoom.
-Please contact the church office for details on those events
+We have begun having in person gatherings such as Bible study on Thursday mornings at 10 am.
+A Wednesday night Bible study at 7 pm is offered to anyone via Zoom.
+Please contact the church office for details on those events.